Offres de Noel

 How does fast charging work?

-Several protocols are used by manufacturers, such as Quick Charge, Power Delivery, or even VOOC, but the basic principle remains the same: accelerate the transfer of energy from the charger to the phone by adapting the maximum power that the phone can accept.
-While for standard charging , the power delivered is around 5 to 10 watts, it generally reaches 30 to 40 watts for fast charging .
+Several protocols are used by manufacturers, such as Quick Charge, Power Delivery, or VOOC, but the basic principle remains the same: accelerate the transfer of energy from the charger to the phone by adapting the maximum power that the phone can accept.
+While for a standard charge , the power delivered is around 5 to 10 watts, it generally reaches 30 to 40 watts for fast charging .

 But today, technologies have evolved, including the battery management system .
 This system is designed to interrupt the electrical charge as soon as the battery reaches 100% of its capacity, thus avoiding any risk of overcharging and preserving the durability of the battery.